worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 ## Introduction: creating an account and starting a project

-Although you don't need an account to use Replit (you can just navigate to [Replit](https://replit.com/) and press the "start coding" button), let's set one up in order to have access to all of the features.

 Visit [https://replit.com/signup](https://replit.com/signup) and follow the prompts to create a user account, either by entering a username and password or by logging in with Google, GitHub, or Facebook.

-Once you're done, hit the `+ new repl` button in the top right.
+Once you're done, hit the `+ new repl` button in the top left.
 In the example below, we choose to create a new Python project.
 Replit will automatically choose a random name for your project, or you can pick one yourself.
-Note that by default your repl will be public to anyone on the internet; this is great for sharing and collaboration, but we'll have to be careful to not include passwords or other sensitive information in any of our projects.
+Note that by default your repl will be public to anyone on the internet; this is great for sharing and collaboration, but we'll have to be careful to not include passwords or other sensitive information in any of our project files.

 ![**Image 1:** *Creating a new Python project*](/images/tutorials/01-introduction/01-01-new-repl.png)